Howard Finn: Highlights

 Of his tenure, the Los Angeles Times said that Finn's "most telling impact on city affairs came in his role as chairman of the Planning and Development Committee, where the more combative side of his nature came into play in confrontations with environmentalists, who claimed he was pro-development."
 Finn denied the charge, calling his critics "elitists."
 The Times obituary added: "His legislative accomplishments included sponsorship of a law making it difficult to open new liquor stores in the city, and of legislation to protect horse owners, many of whom live in his district, from encroachment of new housing."

 After his death

-After Finn's death, his widow, Anne Finn, sought appointment to his seat by the City Council, but the council instead took the opportunity to redraw councilmanic lines to provide for a district that might elect a Hispanic as a member, as ordered to do by a federal court, and it transferred the 1st District bodily out of the San Fernando Valley into Northeast Los Angeles.
+After Finn's death, his widow, Anne Finn, sought appointment to his seat by the City Council, but the council instead took the opportunity to redraw council lines to provide for a district that might elect a Hispanic as a member, as ordered to do by a federal court, and it transferred the 1st District bodily out of the San Fernando Valley into Northeast Los Angeles.
 A Hispanic, Gloria Molina, was the next incumbent for that district.